 OUR RESEARCH COMMITTEE

-Research activity at Cure Cancer Australia are guided by the Research Committee headed by a member of the board of directors who is also a practicing clinician.
+Research activity at Cure Cancer is guided by the Research Committee headed by a member of the board of directors who is also a practicing clinician.

 Professor Clare Scott MBBS PhD FRACP (Chair)

 Joint Division Head, Walter and Eliza Hall Institute of Medical Research